alexanderholyk/toxic_comment_moderation/README.md

 `git checkout -b feature/ci-workflow`

 Make a small change, like to the README.md.
 Stage it, commit it, and push it.
+Find the banner on github for the PR, deal with any errors in the checks, and merge that pull request.
+Back locally:

+`git checkout main`

+`git pull origin main`

+`git branch -d feature/ci-workflow`

+`git push origin --delete feature/ci-workflow`

+And you've pruned away the extra branch.

 ### Phase 5: Containerization and Deployment